xueshibing/stratum-mining-litecoin/README.md

 Basic implementation of bitcoin mining pool using Stratum mining protocol.

-This fork includes a database implementation for:
+This fork includes database optimisations for MySQL and password hashing using a salt.
-	None
-	Sqlite
-	Mysql
-	Postgresql

 Basic worker stats are provided (and updated)